M.A. in Second Language Education

 Graduates of the program have assumed positions as university faculty, instructional leaders in the public schools, curriculum development specialists, and assessment specialists.
 Recent graduates have found employment in the following positions:

 - Teaching specialist, UMN writing studies and Minnesota English Language Program (MELP)

 - Teaching specialist, Department of French and Italian, University of Minnesota

 - Instruction and framework development manager, add.a.lingua (a company that supports immersion programs)

 - Spanish teacher, Saint Paul Academy and Summit School

 Mary (Fong) Hermes

 M.A. candidates will focus broadly on second language education.
-Topics include English as a second language (ESL) for K-12, postsecondary, and adult classrooms; bilingual and immersion education; traditional foreign language education in both K-12 and postsecondary settings; or Indigenous language revitalization.
-Students pursue a course of study that is designed in collaboration with the faculty adviser to correspond to the interests and background of each student.
+Topics include English as a second language (ESL) for K-12, postsecondary, and adult basic education classrooms; bilingual and immersion education; traditional foreign language education in both K-12 and postsecondary settings; or Indigenous language revitalization.
+Students pursue a course of study that is designed in collaboration with the faculty advisor to correspond to the interests and background of each student.
 The study plan will provide a solid understanding of research and best practice in the field.
 Independent scholarship is encouraged.
 Students will either write and defend a final thesis (Plan A) or a qualifying final paper (Plan B).

 Priority deadline: December 1